 - Heat your kistka (stylus) in the flame, then scoop some of the wax.
 Then heat the tip in the flame again to melt the wax.

-- Trace your design on the egg with the wax.
-Scoop more as needed.
-Cover all the areas on the egg that you would like to stay white.
+- Cover all the areas on the egg that you would like to stay white with wax.
+Scoop more wax as needed.
+Let dry.

 - Put the egg in your first dye for 3-5 minutes.
 Be sure to do the LIGHTEST color first.